Robin91862/robin-wads/README.md

 # Gabubu WADs Website's source code
-This repository contains the source code of the website.
+This repository contains the source code of the wads.gabubu.xyz website.

-This is JUST FOR DEVELOPEMENT and not meant for regular use!
+This is JUST FOR DEVELOPEMENT and is not meant for regular use!

 Any credentials or personal data is not available on this repository.